ancutahij/BaseConverter/README.md

-A simple Python 3.x project that operate on numbers with bases from 2 to 16.
+A simple Python 3.x project that operates on numbers with bases from 2 to 16.
 First module of project converts the inputs in any base (2 -16) using special algorithms like:

 ```